SpeechifyInc/observability/README.md

 Install the Grafana Agent operator which sets up required CRDs such as `ServiceMonitor` for Traefik and other components `kubectl apply -f observability/grafana-agent-operator.yaml`

+We use the open source edge router [Traefik](https://traefik.io/traefik/) for ingress which comes with a built in dashboard.

-We use Traefik for ingress and setup the dashboard behind authentication.
-Create a file called `secret.yaml` under `traefik` based on `secret.example.yaml`.
-Follow the instructions to setup the login.
-Install the Traefik ingress controller `kubectl apply -k traefik`
+1. Create a file called `secret.yaml` under `traefik` based on `secret.example.yaml`.
+Follow the instructions to setup the login
+2. Update the `/traefik/dashboard.yaml` file with your domain
+3. Install the Traefik ingress controller `kubectl apply -k traefik`
+4. Go to https://traefik.observability.your-domain.com to see your dashboard

 ### Observability stack